Newark Heroin Possession Lawyers

 Heroin is believed to pose a high risk of addiction.
 As a result, New Jersey prosecutors have a tendency to seek maximum punishments in heroin possession cases.
 Of course, this only exacerbates the problem because it does nothing to address the root of addiction.
 If you are convicted of heroin possession in New Jersey, you are likely to receive a stiff prison sentence instead of treatment.
-Your best hope is to speak with an experienced criminal defense attorney who can help you avoid the most serious penalties.
+Thus, if you are arrested for heroin in Essex County, NJ, your best hope is to speak with an experienced criminal defense attorney who can help you avoid the most serious penalties.

 Heroin possession is addressed by N.J.S.A.
 2C:35-10(a)(1).
 The statute makes it unlawful for any person to obtain or possess a controlled dangerous substance (CDS) like heroin.
 The statute classifies the crime as a third degree criminal offense.
 This means that you will face felony-level charges and you will have to answer the charges in Essex County Superior Court.